Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Experiments

-To evaluate whether our lightweight method can match the benefits of model-level adaptation, we compare it to Mulberry~\cite{yao2024mulberry}, a Qwen2.5-VL variant fine-tuned for visual reasoning.
-As shown in Figure~\ref{fig:finetune}, we evaluate the base Qwen2.5-VL model, our method, and the fine-tuned Mulberry model across all tasks.
-Our method consistently improves over the base model and often matches or outperforms Mulberry, despite requiring no fine-tuning or access to model internals.
-For example, in 2D counting, Qwen-Ours reaches 41\% accuracy, surpassing Mulberry’s 15\%.
-These results show that addressing the binding problem through simple visual scaffolding and spatial prompting, without additional supervision or computational cost, can be as effective as training-based approaches for enhancing visual reasoning.
+To evaluate whether our lightweight method can match the benefits of model-level adaptation, we compare it to Mulberry\cite{yao2024mulberry}—a Qwen2.5-VL variant fine-tuned for visual reasoning—and OpenVLThinker\cite{deng2025openvlthinker}, which enhances reasoning in a Qwen backbone via reinforcement learning using a GRPO implementation.
+As illustrated in Figure~\ref{fig:finetune}, we evaluate the base Qwen2.5-VL model, VISER, the fine-tuned Mulberry, and OpenVLThinker.
+VISER consistently improves upon the base model and often matches or outperforms fine-tuned models, despite requiring neither fine-tuning nor access to model internals.

+For example, on the 2D-Counting task, VISER achieves a significant boost in performance—41\% accuracy, compared to 15\% by Mulberry and the same result from OpenVLThinker.
+The only tasks where OpenVLThinker shows an advantage are 2D-Spatial reasoning and 3D-Counting, likely due to its reinforcement learning-based optimization for multimodal reasoning.
+This suggests that while training-intensive methods can excel in specific domains, they incur substantial computational costs.

+In contrast, our training-free paradigm demonstrates broader effectiveness across diverse multimodal reasoning tasks, offering superior scalability and efficiency.
+These results show that addressing the binding problem through simple visual scaffolding and spatial prompting (without additional supervision or computational expense) can rival and even surpass state-of-the-art training-based techniques for multimodal reasoning.